 - 1. Contestants must be 50 years of age or older within the current calendar year. - 2.
-Ropes must be tied to the saddle horn with string provided at the rodeo office.
-A 12" x 12" white flag must be tied to the rope at the knot end.
-The breakaway string must also be tied to the horn and the rope, at the knot end of the rope. - 3.
+Ropes must be tied to the saddle horn with a fully intact #18 nylon brightly colored twisted/braided Mason line string.
+A bright cloth with minimum dimensions of six inches by six inches (6" x 6") must be tied to the rope at the knot end.
+The nylon string must also be tied to the horn and the rope, at the knot end of the rope.
+The nylon string may be checked by the judge before the contestant enters the roping box and shall not be altered in a way that lessons the strands and strength.
+If a judge checks the string and fails inspection, the contestant will be disqualified from competing and will receive a no time. - 3.
 There will be only three legal head catches: around both horns, around one horn and the head (1/2 head), and around the neck.
 If the hondo passes over one horn and the loop over the other, the catch is illegal.
 If the head loop crosses itself (figure 8) it is illegal. - 4.
 Ropers will carry just one loop.
-There will be a minimum of 9 ft. barrier and the roper may not catch the steer before time starts; i.e., the neck rope is off or the barrier has been broken. - 5.
+There will be a minimum of 9 ft. barrier, and the roper may not catch the steer before time starts, i.e., the neck rope is off or the barrier has been broken. - 5.
 The steer must break the rope from the saddle horn.
 The contestant will receive a no time should he or his horse break the rope from the saddle horn or if the flag comes off and is not on the rope when it breaks away from the saddle to signify a completed run.
-Once the slack is thrown the roper will be disqualified if he goes back to the rope. - 6.
+Once the slack is thrown the roper will be disqualified if he goes back to the rope.
+However, if the rope should dally around the horn, the contestant may ride forward, un-dally the rope and then stop his horse to make the rope break away. - 6.
 The field flagger will drop the flag when the flag tied in the end of the rope is broken from the saddle horn by the animal. - 7.
 Sr. Men's breakaway ropers may come from either the right or left box. - 8.
 Judges may participate in this event provided that he finds a suitable substitute for his position, preferably the barrier judge position. - 9.
 A twenty-five (25) second time limit is enforced. - 10.
-Score length to be set by the contractor, committee or event director. - 11.
+Score length to be set by the contractor, event director or judges.
+Score must be at least one half the length of the box but less than length of box. - 11.
 There will be an open gate.
-If at any time, the steer crosses the plane of the catch pen open gate, he is considered home free, and contestant will receive a no time.
+If at any time, the steer crosses the plane of the catch pen open gate, he is considered home free, and contestant will receive a no time. - 12.
+Steer horns that are unable to pass through the timed event chute must be trimmed prior to competition.